aimms/how-to/Articles/251/251-pro-operations-best-practices.rst

 Conclusion
 -----------
 We have listed a few best practices here to raise awareness.
-We do not claim to be experts on this topic and we encourage you to connect with IT operations specialists to ensure that your AIMMS PRO project becomes and remains successful.
+We encourage you to connect with IT operations specialists to ensure that your AIMMS PRO project becomes and remains successful.